verifa/website/src/posts/vericonf-2023-barcelona.md

 Day 2 kicked off with a demo by [Mike](https://verifa.io/crew/mvainio/) on VeriSec(ure).
 Mike’s finishing his Master’s Thesis with a focus on security.
 VeriSec(ure) is a website created by Mike that provides practical information and opinions on security tools and practices, tailor-made for Verifa.

-> *“Instead of trying to prevent people from building insecurely, we should enable them to build in a secure way.”*
+> *Instead of trying to prevent people from building insecurely, we should enable them to build in a secure way.*

 -Mike Vainio
 >